Paeonia corsica

-Paeonia corsica is a perennial herbaceous plant of 35–80 cm high that belongs to the peonies.
+Paeonia corsica, also known as the Corsican peony, is a perennial herbaceous plant of 35–80 cm high that belongs to the peonies.
 It naturally occurs on Corsica, Sardinia, on the Ionian islands and in western Greece.
 It has hairless green to purple stems, and the lower leaves consist mostly of nine leaflets with undersides which may carry felty hairs or are hairless.
 Its flowers have pink petals and purple filaments.
 Its vernacular name in Italian is peonia Corsa, and in French pivoine de Corse, both meaning "Corsican peony".

 Description

 The Corsican peony is a diploid species (2n=10).
 It is a perennial herbaceous photosynthesising plant, which dies down in the autumn and reappears above the surface in spring.
 It flowers in April and May.
 Fruits may open from August onwards.

 Root, stem and leaves

 This peony has grey to brown roots shaped like carrots, about 2 cm in diameter near the attachment of the stems and gradually becoming narrower towards their tips.
 It has stiff, erect, hairless, green to purple stems of 35–80 cm high with five to seven scales at their base.
 The leaves have green to purple stalks which are hairless or carry soft hairs.
 The lower leaves further consist of three sets of mostly three rarely incised ovate to elliptic leaflets, each 4–13 cm long and 2–8 cm wide.
 These have a wedged to round base, an entire margin, a pointy tip, a hairless upper surface and a variously but mostly densely softly-hairy undersurface.